-- If you have a pre-existing eye condition, such as an eye misalignment, or have had eye surgery. - Your facial features are covered by a mask, hat or other items. - The lighting conditions change significantly. - You are not in the field of view of the camera. - You are positioned or tilted to one side. - You are moving around extensively. - You are wearing glasses or sunglasses that are too dark or reflective.
+- If you have a pre-existing eye condition, such as an eye misalignment, or have had eye surgery. - You cover your facial features by a mask, hat or other items. - The lighting conditions change significantly. - You are not in the field of view of the camera. - You position or tilt yourself to one side. - You are moving around extensively. - You are wearing glasses or sunglasses that are too dark or reflective.

-Note: The steering assistance is limited and may not be sufficient for all driving situations.
+Note: The system has limited steering assistance and may not be sufficient for all driving situations.